manuphatak/python_hangman/docs/source/goals.rst

 2.0.0
 -----

 **MVC pattern**.
-The goal was to explicitely demonstrate an MVC pattern out of the scope of web development.
+The goal was to explicitly demonstrate an MVC pattern out of the scope of web development.

 **Idiomatic code**.
 In this overhaul there's a big emphasis on idiomatic code.
 The code should be describing its' own intention with the clarity your grandmother could read.